Macquarie University

 General admission requirements

-As an international student completing one of the following qualifications in 2022, you’ll apply for admission through UAC and will generally be selected on the basis of your performance in these studies (ie your ATAR or equivalent):
+As an international student completing one of the following qualifications in 2024, you’ll apply for admission to Macquarie through UAC, and you’ll be selected on the basis of your performance in these studies (ie your ATAR or equivalent):

-If you’ve performed well in Year 12 subjects relevant to the degree you’re applying for, you may be eligible to receive an offer to the degree even though you have an ATAR or equivalent below the lowest selection rank.
-Macquarie University International College, located on the North Ryde campus, offers diplomas and foundation-level studies.
-These programs facilitate entry to the first or second year of select Macquarie bachelor degrees.
+If you’ve performed well in Year 12 subjects relevant to the degree you’re applying for, you may be eligible to receive an offer to the degree even if you have an ATAR or equivalent below the lowest selection rank.
+Macquarie University College, located on Macquarie’s Wallumattagal Campus in Macquarie Park, offers diplomas and foundation-level studies.
+These programs facilitate entry to the first or second year of select Macquarie undergraduate degrees.

 Macquarie University College

-Macquarie University College offers programs to help you transition into university study.
+Macquarie University College offers programs that help you transition to university study.

-The College’s four diplomas are developed specifically to meet Macquarie’s entry requirements.
-On successful completion of a diploma, you’ll gain guaranteed entry into the second year of a relevant degree provided you meet the entry criteria.
+The College’s diplomas are developed specifically to meet Macquarie’s entry requirements.
+On successful completion of your diploma, you’ll gain guaranteed entry into the second year of a relevant degree provided you meet the entry criteria.

 Macquarie Leaders and Achievers – International Year 12 applicants